-The primary function of the GED program is to prepare students to successfully pass the official GED exam, be awarded a State of Florida High School Diploma, and transition to postsecondary and/or employment.
-Instructors prescribe appropriate learning materials in the academic areas of reading, math, writing, science and social studies.
-Students are given the official GED practice tests and remediation is provided as indicated by pretest results.
-Test taking strategies are also incorporated into the curriculum.
-There is no cost to students for GED study.
+The primary function of the GED program is to prepare students to successfully pass the I GED® exam, be awarded a State of Florida High School Diploma, and transition to postsecondary and/or employment.
+Instructors prescribe appropriate learning materials in the academic areas of language arts (reading, grammar, and writing) math, science and social studies.
+Students are given the GED Ready practice tests and remediation is provided as indicated by pretest results.
+Test taking strategies are also incorporated into the curriculum..
 Individuals, 16 years or older, are eligible for enrollment in a classroom setting or online.
 Students under the age of 18 must meet certain academic and attendance requirements before being given an early testing waiver.